 While most people are bi-lingual, the predominant language is Spanish with a beautiful amount of island culture to accompany it.

-People regularly plan budget to luxury escapes to the US Virgin islands and you will have no shortage of things to do.
+People regularly plan a budget for luxury escapes to the US Virgin Islands and you will have no shortage of things to do.

-This US territory became known as American Samoa in 1911 and has been a place US citizens can travel to passport free ever since.
-A visit to the American Samoa will immerse you not only into paradise but into the vibrant culture of the Samoan people.
+This US territory became known as American Samoa in 1911 and has been a place US citizens can travel to passport-free ever since.
+A visit to American Samoa will immerse you not only into paradise but into the vibrant culture of the Samoan people.